The Parabolic Mandelbrot Set: Proof of the Main Theorem

-To this end we inwoke the shrinking of dyadic decorations theorem.
-Recall that any renormaliztion copy comes equipped with dyadic limbs, which are the extremities of $\Mbrot$ or $\Mone$ beyound a renormalization copy (see e.g. \defref{para_p_q_dyadic_wakes}).
+To this end we invoke the shrinking of dyadic decorations theorem.
+Recall that any renormalization copy comes equipped with dyadic limbs, which are the extremities of $\Mbrot$ or $\Mone$ beyond a renormalization copy (see e.g. \defref{para_p_q_dyadic_wakes}).

-\RREFTHM{{\cite[Theorem 4]{PRcarrots}}}{shrinking_carrots} For any copy $M$ of $\Mbrot$ in $\Mbrot$ or in $\Mone$
+\RREFTHM{{\cite[Theorem 4]{PRcarrots}, \cite{Dudko}}}{shrinking_carrots} For any copy $M$ of $\Mbrot$ in $\Mbrot$ or in $\Mone$